The Morse Transform for Discrete Shape Analysis

 \section{Acknowledgements}

-AMT thanks Paul Finn for helpful discussions.
-AMT thanks the EPSRC Centre for Doctoral Training in \textit{Sustainable Approaches to Biomedical Science: Responsible and Reproducible Research} (grant number EP/S024093/1) for his studentship.
-VN's work is partially supported by the EPSRC under Grant EP/R018472/1 and in part by US AFOSR under Grant FA9550-22-1-0462.
-The authors would like to acknowledge the use of the University of Oxford Advanced Research Computing (ARC) facility (\href{http://dx.doi.org/10.5281/zenodo.22558}{http://dx.doi.org/10.5281/zenodo.22558}).
+A.M.T. thanks Paul Finn for helpful discussions.
+A.M.T. thanks the EPSRC Centre for Doctoral Training in \textit{Sustainable Approaches to Biomedical Science: Responsible and Reproducible Research} (grant number EP/S024093/1) for his studentship.
+V.N.'s work is partially supported by the EPSRC under Grant EP/R018472/1 and in part by US AFOSR under Grant FA9550-22-1-0462.
+The authors would like to acknowledge the use of the University of Oxford Advanced Research Computing (ARC) facility (\url{http://dx.doi.org/10.5281/zenodo.22558}).